 Timeline: Within hours of your meeting.

-The perfect time to add this element is to thank the hiring manager for her time immediately after an interview.
+Thank the hiring manager for their time as soon as possible after an interview.
 This demonstrates your enthusiasm for the position and shows that you were paying attention to the details.

 Subject: Thank you, Emily!